GA-Dallas/The_FERN_Stack/README.md

 This is what's happening:

-1. First we reference a single piece of data we'd like to update
+1. First we reference a single piece of data we'd like to remove using `.ref()`, passing in a string path to our referenced data
 2. Then we call Firebase's [`.update()`](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#update) passing in the key along with it's updated value; Firebase handles the rest! :sunglasses:
 3. `.update()` is an extremely powerful Firebase method, so it's recommended to [check out the documentation](https://firebase.google.com/docs/reference/js/firebase.database.Reference?authuser=0#update) to fully grasp it's capabilities
 4. Just like many of the **CRUD** operations methods for the Firebase RTDB, `.update()` returns a promise we can pass to either `.then()` or `.catch()` depending on success or failure